-- Participants must follow all school policies and procedures. - Participants are eligible for all extracurricular activities if they meet the standards for participation required for students not in the program. - Participants must complete all required College and Career Readiness activities. - Participants may leave campus during the day when they have no classes scheduled.
-Program participants mush have their student IDs with the appropriate "off campus permission: notation at all times.
+- Participants must follow all school policies and procedures. - Participants are eligible for all extracurricular activities if they meet the standards for participation required for students not in the program. - Participants may leave campus during the day when they have no classes scheduled.
+Program participants must have their TCP student IDs with them at all times.
 While off campus, student conduct rules apply. - Participation in the CHS Senior Transition to College program is not required, nor is it a right.
 Students should work carefully with their parents and counselors to determine if this program is a good fit.
-At any time, School officials may revoke the privilege of participation if the student does not follow school policies or if the student is unable to handle the non-class time or academic load. - In selecting courses, it is important to remember that when students' college applications are reviewed, colleges look for core academic areas (English, math, science, social studies and world languages) to be in students' courses in each of the four years of high school.
-A student's course selections are subject to final approval by the student's counselor.
+At any time, School officials may revoke the privilege of participation if the student does not follow school policies or if the student is unable to handle the non-class time or academic load. - In selecting courses, it is important to remember that colleges and universities often look for a senior schedule that includes three-to-four core courses (i.e. from English, Math, Science, Social Studies and/or World Languages).
+It is important for students to understand the minimum course expectations required for admission at the schools they are considering. - A student's course selections are subject to final approval by the student's counselor.